Citrulline Malate For Pump AND Performance

 Athletes, bodybuilders and weekend warriors alike are always on the lookout for anything that’ll give them an edge on the field or in the gym.
 Can you blame them?
 Who wouldn’t want to take some type of supplement that delivers greater performance and results!

 Unfortunately, the vast majority of supplements on the market are all hype.
 However, there are a few standout ingredients among the litany of pretenders that can stake a claim as a true performance enhancer.
 One such ingredient is citrulline malate.
-It’s great for everything— performance, energy, stamina, recovery and PUMPS!
+It’s great for everything— performance, energy, stamina, recovery, and PUMPS!
+But just how much do you need to see the citrulline malate benefits?

 Keep reading to see exactly why this ingredient is an absolute must for your supplement regimen.